Clinical Judgment Part A- Critical Thinking

 Clinical judgment is important to ensure the nurse’s actions are based on the client’s most important needs.
 Clients often have several needs, and some are more important than others.
 As such, nurses need to assess and evaluate the priorities of care: what actions are most important to take first, and then what actions can follow.
 Typically, priority actions are those that prevent clinical deterioration and death.

 1. The CURE hierarchy has been introduced to help novice nurses better understand how to manage competing patient needs.
-The CURE hierarchy uses the acronym “CURE” to help guide prioritization based on identifying the differences among Critical needs, Urgent needs, Routine needs, and Extras.
+The CURE hierarchy uses the acronym “CURE” to help guide prioritization based on identifying the differences among (1) Critical needs,

 You are the nurse caring for the patients in the following table.
 For each patient, indicate if this is a “critical,” “urgent,” “routine,” or “extra” need.